 bility is to protect the weaker sections of the society from the rising prices.
-For instance, the system of dual pricing was aimed at achieving this objective, and this has gone a long way in meeting the requirements o'f the common people.
+For instance, the system of dual pricing was aimed at achieving this objective, and this has gone a long way in meeting the requirements of the common people.
 On the other hand, people continue to criticise the Government's policy of subsidising the economy.
 But this is necessary for our economy.
-And subsidy is provided not only by the Food and Agriculture Ministry or the Civil Supplies Ministry; it is a known fact to the mover of this Resolution that even th,3 Railways have to carry what is called a social burden of the order of about Rs.
-130 crores annually.
+And subsidy is provided not only by the Food and Agriculture Ministry or the Civil Supplies Ministry; it is a known fact to the mover of this Resolution that even the Railways have to carry what is called a social burden of the order of about Rs, 180 crores annually.
 So that also is there.
-If they charge norma] rates of freight, then th?re will be a further increase.
-But the Government wJnts to beat down the prices and keep them within control.
-This is not being done by one Ministry but in coordination with the Food and Agrcu'ture Ministry and the Civil Supplies Ministry with the Railways playing their own part.
+If they charge normal rates of freight, then there will be a further increase.
+But the Government wints to beat down the prices and keep them within control.
+This is not being done by one Ministry but in co-ordination with the Food and Agrculture Ministry and the Civil Supplies Ministry with the Railways playing their own part.